Ballerina Farm Sourdough Recipe: Sourdough Bread by Ballerina Farm

 3. How long does it take to make Ballerina Farm Sourdough?

 Making ballerina farm bread takes two days of work full of love, every process requires patience to produce this extraordinary food.
-The first day is to make sourdough starter which requires time to rest for 12 to 24 hours.
+The first day is to make sourdough starter, which requires time to rest for 12 to 24 hours.

 Ballerina Farm Sourdough Recipe